Horse riding safety

 - We strongly recommend that all riders wear an Australian Standards approved riding helmet.
 Riders under 18 years of age must wear a helmet while riding in a park.

-- Wear riding boots or closed shoes with a low heel.
+- Wear suitable riding boots with a low heel.

-- Wear or take suitable clothing for predicted and changes of weather.
+- Wear or take suitable clothing for all weather conditions.

 What to bring

 - Your mobile phone or a satellite phone.
-Download the Emergency+ app.
+Download the Emergency Plus app.

 - In remote areas, carry a Personal Locator Beacon (PLB) because you might not have mobile phone reception.

-- Bring emergency gear such as rope, a spare halter, lead rope and torch.
-Carry these in a backpack (not saddlebags) so it isn’t lost if you’re separated from your horse.
+- Ensure each rider carries essentials such as water, food, spare clothing and emergency equipment in a backpack (not saddlebags) so it isn’t lost if a rider is separated from their horse.